MarginallyClever/Robot-Overlord-App/README.md

 ## Usage

+Camera movement: middle mouse button.
+Click and drag to move forward and back.  shift+drag to orbit.  roll the middle mouse to change the orbit distance.

+Double click any entity in the scene to select it, or use the entity panel in the top right.

+For robot arms, select an arm and then open the control panel.

+## More

-If you're reading this, make an issue ticket or fill in the wiki yourself, please.
+If you're reading this, make an issue ticket and we will respond to it promptly.